payplug/payplug-php/docs/index.rst

 Frequently asked questions
 --------------------------

+**How to test a payment?**

+We do not have a sandbox environment.
+However, we suggest you run actual transactions and then refund them via the PayPlug portal (we will even refund transaction fees).
+This will allow you to test out your integration in real conditions without any charge.

 **How to run unit testing on my configuration?**

 In order to run tests you have to install **PHPUnit**.
 Then just do the following to run the test suite: